What To Wear During Labor and Delivery - Baby Chick

 • Since all hospital patients wear these gowns, it can make you feel like a sick patient during labor instead of a strong, confident, and empowered woman getting ready to give birth.

-There are a lot of different birthing gowns available on the market.
-They serve the same purpose as a hospital gown but can make the laboring woman feel more beautiful and empowered.
-And let’s be honest; they’re so much cuter!
+Birthing gowns are one of the most popular alternatives to the standard hospital gown.
+They serve the same purpose as a hospital gown, but can make the laboring woman feel more beautiful and empowered.
+And let’s be honest, they’re so much cuter!
 Some of the available birthing gowns are:

 1. Ekouaer Labor and Delivery Gown